Leonardo confirms 2021 guidance after 37% rise in H1 core profit By Reuters - Up News Info

 © Reuters.
 FILE PHOTO: The logo of defence group Leonardo in Geneva, Switzerland, May 22, 2017.
 REUTERS/Denis Balibouse/File Photo

-Between January and June, earnings before interest, tax and amortisation (EBITA) rose 37% to 400 million euros.
+Between January and June, earnings before interest, tax and amortisation (EBITA) rose 37% over the prior year to 400 million euros.

-Revenues grew 7.9% thanks to solid demand for helicopters and defence electronics, while Leonardo’s aircraft aerostructure business, which makes parts for Boeing (NYSE:) and Airbus, saw a 35.5% fall because of the protracted negative impact of the pandemic.
+Revenues grew 7.9% thanks to solid demand for helicopters and defence electronics.
+Leonardo’s aerostructure business, which makes parts for Boeing (NYSE:) and Airbus, saw a 35.5% fall because of the protracted negative impact of the pandemic.

+Leonardo expects full-year core earnings of between 1.075 billion and 1.125 billion euros and a fall in net debt to 3.2 billion euros.

+Leonardo CEO Alessandro Profumo said in a statement the group remained cautious on the timing of an eventual recovery in civil aviation despite some recent “positive signs.”

 Fusion Media or anyone involved with Fusion Media will not accept any liability for loss or damage as a result of reliance on the information including data, quotes, charts and buy/sell signals contained within this website.
 Please be fully informed regarding the risks and costs associated with trading the financial markets, it is one of the riskiest investment forms possible.